Gibson, Dunn & Crutcher LLP - The Inside View

 The first stage: recruitment on and off campus

-Gibson Dunn conducts OCIs at 26 law schools and accepts resume drops year-round.
-Hiring partner Perlette Michèle Jura tells us: "Our 'feeder schools' are exactly what you would expect – the Top 25 law schools provide the majority of our incoming summer and new associates, with Harvard, Chicago, Stanford, Georgetown, Penn, Virginia, NYU, Berkeley, and Yale being the top schools for summer 2020."
-The firm does recruit outside this group, "especially for offices located in the same cities as those schools."
+Gibson Dunn conducts interviews directly at more than two dozen law schools and participates in formal resume collections at many more.
+The summer programs routinely draw from more than 30 law schools.
+Hiring partner Perlette Michèle Jura tells us: "Our 'feeder schools' are exactly what you would expect – the Top 25 law schools provide the majority of our incoming summer and new associates."
+The firm does recruit substantially outside this group, however, "especially for offices located in the same cities as those schools."

-The interviews themselves are conducted by a team of partners and associates, and Jura tells us us that they’re looking for candidates who display “strong critical thinking skills, have impeccable professional judgment, and exhibit a strong work ethic.”
-She also flags the firm’s free-market system, explaining that candidates need to seek out their own work.
-Associate sources agreed: “We want someone who has a go-getter type of attitude, but you also have to be personable and willing to take on work so people will want to work with you.”
-Another revealed: “When they’re recruiting at schools they’ll put on an initial screener in which you are – or are not – invited to a dinner.
-It’s two hours long and it’s essentially an extended second interview, after which the associates stay and talk about them for several hours.”
+The interviews themselves are conducted by a team of partners and associates, and Jura tells us that they’re looking for candidates who display “strong critical thinking skills, have impeccable professional judgment, and exhibit a strong work ethic.”
+She also flags the firm’s free-market system, explaining that candidates have the ability to chart their own path and seek out their own work.
+Associate sources agreed: “They want someone who has a go-getter type of attitude, but you also have to be personable and willing to take on work so people will want to work with you.”
+Another revealed: “When they’re recruiting at schools they’ll put on an initial screener and then you may be invited to a reception (usually virtual) It’s essentially an extended second interview but also a chance to meet more attorneys.”

 Top tips for this stage: